jknack/handlebars.java/README.md

 Hello edgar!
 ```
  How it works? ```stringParams: true``` instruct Handlebars.java to resolve a parameter
- to the his name if the value isn't present in the context stack.
+ to his name if the value isn't present in the context stack.

 ### Allow Infite loops
- By default, Handlebars.java don't allow a partial to call him self directly or indirectly.
+ By default, Handlebars.java don't allow a partial to call him self (directly or indirectly).
  You can change this by setting the: ```Handlebars.setAllowInifiteLoops``` to ```true```, just avoid ```StackOverflowError```.

 # Additional Helpers